gamesbook/pyprototypr/docs/source/script_anatomy.rst

 These are described in the :doc:`Core Shapes <core_shapes>` section, which also covers common customisation options.

-Extensive customisation of some shapes is also possible; see the section on `Customised Shapes <customised_shapes.rst>`_
+More extensive customisation of some shapes is also possible; see the :doc:`Customised Shapes <customised_shapes>` section.

 Card Decks